codem/silverstripe-damn-fine-uploader/docs/en/003_configuration.md

   # Do not use this value, override this in your project configuration
   signing_key : 'SAMPLEONLY'

-  # Can turn off file delete
+  # Note: the Uppy implementation does not yet support file removals
   allow_delete : false

   # config for the frontend lib